Laboratory in Physical Oceanography

 11) Other topics, as time and interest allow, e.g. wavelets, inverse techniques, etc.

-12) There will also be two classes given by guest lecturers
+12) There will also be one or two classes given by guest lecturers

 I will appreciate suggestions and comments of all sorts from the class.